CleverCloud/doc.clever-cloud.com/deploy/application/php/tutorials/tutorial-laravel.md

 If you want to have database migrations automatically run during each deployment, add this hook instruction to the application's [environment variables](#setting-up-environment-variables-on-clever-cloud) `CC_POST_BUILD_HOOK=php artisan migrate --force`

-# Automatic Laravel configuration cache update on restart
+# Configure Caching

-When deploying a Laravel application on Clever Cloud, it's essential to keep your configuration cache up-to-date, especially when you make changes to your environment variables.
-To achieve this, you can add this hook instruction to the application's [environment variables](#setting-up-environment-variables-on-clever-cloud) `CC_PRE_RUN_HOOK=php artisan config:cache`.
+When deploying a Laravel application on Clever Cloud, it's essential to keep your configuration, route and events cache up-to-date, especially when you make changes to your environment variables.
+To achieve this, you can add this hook instruction to the application's [environment variables](#setting-up-environment-variables-on-clever-cloud) `CC_PRE_RUN_HOOK=php artisan config:cache && php artisan route:cache && php artisan event:cache`

 ## Configure storage